CryptoTengo/PanjoCoin/docs/WhitePaper.md

 **June 13, 2026**

-Full compliance with smart contract, on-chain distribution, and Technical Specification v1.0

 🐕 Official token of Panjo the Shar Pei in support of SmileDonate (ClownCare)

 ---

-## ✅ Status
+# ✅ Status

-- DEX READY
+* DEX READY
-- Fixed supply architecture
+* Fixed supply architecture
-- Fully on-chain distribution model
+* Fully transparent on-chain distribution
+* No mint function
-- No owner / no mint / no tax
+* No admin / no owner control
+* 0% tax model

 ---